77-777/Windows---Config-Deployment/config/my-config.md

 ---

+  * Script to turn computer in power saving mode when locked.
+  * Script to change all browser processes to low priority.
+  * Script to handle scrubbing of mirror data on shitty NTFS.

+---

 * Change Performance Settings
 * Disable Windows Features and Services [in Uninstall; like Ms Edge]
 * Disable Automatic Updates